Museum of Illusions Madrid tickets

 Buy a Museum of Illusions Madrid + Velázquez Tech Museum combo ticket that transports you to fantasy land.

-You get a discount of up to 8% on the purchase of this combo ticket.
+You get a discount of up to 8% on purchasing this combo ticket.

 Ticket Cost: €25